AsunaMasuda/Bitcoin_plotly_keras/README.md

 ## Overview
 This notebook focuses on these two aspects below, mainly for the writer's self-learning purpose:

-- Data clearning and analysis with Python libraries and Bitcoin price prediction by deep learning algolism called LSTM with Keras
+- Data cleaning and analysis with Python libraries and Bitcoin price prediction by deep learning algorithm called LSTM with Keras
 - Interactive Data visualizations with Plotly